BrenoFariasdaSilva/Worked-Example-Miner/README.md

 We are excited to announce that our paper's submission to the [EduComp 2024](http://educompbrasil.org) conference was accepted!
 EduComp is a premier conference that focuses on educational computing, providing a platform for researchers, educators, and practitioners to share their insights and innovations in the field of educational technology.
 Our paper highlights the significance of worked examples in software engineering education, particularly within the domain of Distributed Systems, and discusses a novel approach for selecting these examples based on code quality metrics.

 The study introduces a heuristic based on metrics to examine the evolution of code quality in Distributed Systems, aiming to identify code examples that demonstrate significant improvements.
-Using software projects such as Apache Kafka and ZooKeeper, the research applies tools like CK (Java code metrics calculator) and RefactoringMiner integrated into the developed Worked Example Miner (WEM) tool.
+Using software projects such as Apache Kafka and ZooKeeper, the research applies tools like CK (Java code metrics calculator) and RefactoringMiner integrated into the developed Worked-Example-Miner (WEM) tool.
 This approach allowed for the generation of statistical descriptions, linear regressions, and refactorings that aid in selecting code changes for worked examples.

 Our findings reveal that this methodology can effectively contribute to the selection of worked examples for Distributed Systems, highlighting improvements in modularization, cohesion, and code reusability.
 Such examples are instrumental in enhancing learning and understanding in software engineering education.